top of page

 Will I be able to keep up with the rest of the group?

 • We move at a pace that feels sustainable to everyone and take frequent breaks for snacks, water, and to go to the bathroom.
-This may be a bit slower than you usually travel.
+This may be a bit slower or faster than you usually travel.

 What do I do when I have to pee, poop, or if I’m menstruating on a trip?!